Gingerbread Cake House

 - - -

 On Christmas day, many years ago, I tried my hand at baking for the first time.
-Earlier that morning I’d unwrapped a gift so beautiful, I could barely believe my eyes.
 It was the early 90’s and the Easy Bake Oven was in its heyday.
-That shiny hunk of plastic had enough hot pink detailing and well-placed stickers to convince any kid that this was the real deal.
-From that day, I was hooked.
+That morning I unwrapped this shiny hunk of plastic, with enough hot pink detailing and well-placed stickers to convince any kid that this was the real deal.
+From that day on, I was hooked.

 My mom loves to tell me how I went on a relentless tear whipping up brownies as dense as hockey pucks, and vanilla cakes that could last years without spoiling.
 I was so immensely proud of my light-bulb “baked” creations that neither she nor my dad were going to burst my bubble.
 At least not then, anyways.

 Thankfully, these days I’m all about holiday treats that are actually edible.
 And naturally, this brings me to the topic of gingerbread houses.
 So often g-bread houses consist of stacks of inedible cookies and rock solid icing - which when combined have at least a 70% chance of chipping a tooth upon contact.
 Not my cup of tea.
 Gingerbread houses made of CAKE on the other hand?
 Now we’re talking.

 I first made a version of this cake about 10 years ago, when I spotted the idea in (what I think) was a Martha Stewart magazine.
 I’m sure it contained pounds of butter and white flour...but the idea, it was genius.
 My variation features three mouthwatering components: moist and decadent gingerbread cake, fluffy chocolate buttercream icing and spiced gingerbread cookies.
 All three are completely vegan, with no refined flour or added refined sugar (but you’d never guess it!).
 In the spirit of full transparency, this recipe is no walk in the park.
 I mean, you’re building a house out of cake...but if you’re up for it, the end result is an entirely edible showstopper.